folio-org/stripes-cli/doc/dev-guide.md

   "args": ["perm", "create", "module.hello-world.enabled", "--push", "--user", "diku_admin"],
 ```

 To debug with VSCode, set a breakpoint on the desired command or unit test.
-For commands, it is often best to start at the top of the handler, for example, in `lib/commands/serve.js`.
+For CLI commands, it is often best to start at the top of the handler, for example, in `lib/commands/serve.js`.
 Next, from the debug menu, select the appropriate configuration and click play.

 In situations where the handler is not invoked as expected, check your input in `args`.
 Also, try adding `--no-interactive` to ensure the debugger is not improperly handling interactive input.
 You can always set the breakpoint in `lib/stripes-cli.js` as the very first point of entry.

 ### Stripes-Core build logic

 The version of stripes-core in use by the CLI could vary depending on your CLI install, app, platform, or workspace configuration.
 The easiest way to ensure your stripes-core breakpoints will be hit properly is to initiate debugging in the CLI using the `Stripes Serve from PLATFORM` or `Stripes Serve from APP` configuration.
-Set your breakpoint at the end of the `serve` command handler where the stripes-core API, `stripes.api.serve(...)`, is invoked:
+Set your breakpoint at the end of the `serve` command handler where the stripes-core API, `stripes.api.serve(...)`, is invoked.

 From there, simply step into the stripes-core code.
 VSCode will open the version of stripes-core in use.
-Once a stripes-core file is open, inspect its path and set breakpoints on any other desired files found within the stripes-core's `webpack` directory.
+Once a stripes-core file is open, inspect its path, then open and set breakpoints on any other desired files found within the stripes-core's `webpack` directory.